 Video Part 2

-This is a great Yosemite hike.
-You can hike to Wapama Falls.
+Let me tell you about a great Yosemite hike.
+I encourage you to hike to Wapama Falls.
 It is a 5 mile round trip.
-It is an easy to moderate hike.
+I would call this an easy to moderate hike.
 Start at the O'Shaughnessy Dam Parking lot.
 The best time to go is April To June.

 The trailhead begins one mile west of the Big Oak Flat Entrance to Yosemite National Park on Highway 120.
 Go right (north) on Evergreen Road and drive 7 miles.
 Go right at Camp Mather onto Hetch Hetchy Road.
 Go through the entrance station and continue on for another 8 miles.
 The road will end at O'Shaughnessy Dam parking lot.